Table of Contents

 - Based on Chromium (same engine as Chrome) so websites work the same

-- Blocks ads and trackers automatically
+- Blocks ads and browser tracking automatically

-- Upgrades connections to HTTPS when possible
+- Upgrades connections to HTTPS / HTTPS Everywhere when possible

 Quick tip: Brave works with most Chrome extensions, so you can bring your favorites along.